debezium/debezium-connector-informix/README.md

 Debezium is an open source project that provides a low latency data streaming platform for change data capture (CDC).

-This repository contains incubating connector for Informix which is in an **early stage of its development**.
+This repository contains the connector for IBM Informix.
-You are encouraged to explore this connector and test it, but it is not recommended yet for production usage.
+You are encouraged to explore this connector and test it.
+Although specific features may not be implemented yet, it should be stable enough for production usage.
-E.g. the format of emitted messages may change, specific features may not be implemented yet etc.

 Documentation on how to use the connector and the internal workings can be found [here](https://debezium.io/documentation/reference/stable/connectors/informix.html).
 See in this [Dockerfile](src/test/docker/informix-cdc-docker/14/Dockerfile) how [this script](src/test/docker/informix-cdc-docker/14/informix_post_init.sh) is used to set up the CDC database in the docker Informix instance.